sparkflows/sparkflows-docs/docs/user-guide/machine-learning/deep-learning/build-deep-learning-workflows.rst

   - `Loss Function`: Select based on the task:
     - For classification tasks, use `categorical_crossentropy`.
     - For regression tasks, use `mean_squared_error`.
-  - `Metrics`: Common metrics include `accuracy` for classification tasks.
+  - `Metrics`: Common metrics include `accuracy` for classification tasks,and `mse, mae` for regression tasks.

 Train the Model
 ---------------